Dehydration, Hyperthermia and Heatstroke: Caring for Older Adults in Summer

 Give the client small sips of fluid, only if they are conscious and you are confident they can swallow properly.

 If the client is unconscious, place them on their side and clear their airway.
 Perform CPR if the client is unresponsive.

 (QLD DoH 2017; QAS 2017; NSW DoH 2013)

 It is important to note that the symptoms of heat exhaustion and heatstroke may be similar.
 However, one significant difference is that a client with heatstroke may have dry skin and not be sweating (Better Health Channel 2015).

 Practical Tips for Caring for Older Adults in Summer

 The following tips will help prevent clients from experiencing hyperthermia on hot days:

-Review clients’ medications during summer months to determine whether there is any increased risk of hyperthermia.
+Review clients’ medicines during summer months to determine whether there is any increased risk of hyperthermia

 Seek immediate medical help if a client deteriorates.

 (DoH 2020; Better Health Channel 2015b; Baptcare 2017)